varun-magesh/ucsts/index.md

     changefreq: weekly
 ---

-[*Click here*](/sign/ "Sign the Petition") to sign the letter and urge U.C. to do the right thing.
+{% include sign-form.html %}

 To the University of California Board of Regents and President Michael V. Drake,

 We the undersigned request you meet with student representatives to address the unjustifiable support of animal agriculture by the UC system in the face of the human, non-human animal, and environmental crises we face today.
 We urge the UC to pave the way for a just and sustainable food system by taking the following actions:

 1. Immediately begin a comprehensive five-year transition from animal food products to ethical, healthier, and cleaner plant-based provisions across dining halls and throughout hospitality events.
 2. Divert funds towards cruelty-free alternatives to non-food products, materials, and methods.
 3. Publicly condemn the slaughter and exploitation of animals in the food industry through campus publications and press releases across UC campuses.